alexey-petrusevich/CS_4550_Final_Project/WrittenReport.md

 storing what actions users took, either up-voting or down-voting and this will be used for the various stats we are visualizing.

+Voting for a song requires the attendees to look at the list of songs from the host's given playlist, each with an up-vote button and a down-vote button.
+The attendees can click these buttons to update the overall score of each song.
+This score value is what determines the order in which songs are added to the queue.
+This allows the attendees to choose what songs are going to be played next in a given party, based on the overall playlist that the host has chosen before the party began.

+### Complex Feature
 On any given user's "User Page" we are visualizing a variety of user statistics.
 These statistics are generated based on what votes the given user gives songs that come up in the queue during parties.
 These